-Students pursuing a second bachelor's degree at Fort Lewis College after earning the first bachelor's degree at another institution must complete a minimum of 30 credit hours at Fort Lewis College.
+Students pursuing a second bachelor's degree at Fort Lewis College after earning the first bachelor's degree must complete a minimum of 30 credit hours at Fort Lewis College.
 To be recognized, the first degree must be from a regionally accredited institution.
-If the first bachelor's degree was either a bachelor of arts or a bachelor of sciences degree, the student will be exempt from general education requirements, needing to complete only the requirements for the major, including auxiliary requirements.
-Students whose first degree was a degree other than a bachelor of arts or bachelor of science (e.g., BFA) will be required to fulfill general education requirements as well as major requirements, either by transfer of equivalent courses or by taking appropriate courses at Fort Lewis College.
+If the first bachelor's degree was either a bachelor of arts or a bachelor of sciences degree, the student will be exempt from general education requirements, needing to complete only the requirements for the Major, including auxiliary requirements.
+Students whose first degree was a degree other than a Bachelor of Arts or Bachelor of Science, (e.g. BFA, BSN, BMA) will be required to fulfill general education requirements as well as Major requirements, either by transfer of equivalent courses or by taking appropriate courses at Fort Lewis College.